KingCrazy/Chaotic-Card-Writer/README.md

 Contribution to project is entirely welcomed and encouraged!
 Feel free to fork the project and make pull requests of your own changes.
 Not a coder?
 No worries!
 Supporting and using the application is plenty.
 Know a language other than English?
 Feel free to contribute language localization files for others to use!

 # Donation
 This project and application is completely free, and will never be locked behind any sort of paywall!
 Donations are entirely optional, and not expected in the slightest.
-However, if you'd like to donate, you can
+However, if you'd like to donate, you can at my [PayPal account](paypal.me/floppyearfreak).